 - A company’s liabilities are critical factors in any industry in which it is involved to assess the viability of any company.

 - Economists, creditors, investors, etc., all regard a business entity’s current liabilities as an important indicator of its fiscal health.

 - One aspect of liabilities is associated with working capital.
 Working capital refers to the dollar difference between total current liabilities and total current assets.

-- Long-term liabilities show long term solvency of the organization i.e its ability to pay off his long term debt.
+- Long-term liabilities show the long term solvency of the organization, i.e. its ability to pay off its long term debt.

 - A small business owner must not eliminate all liabilities.
 It can be one of the most important tools for building a small business, thus increases the value of the company.
 Liability can be used for purchasing necessary equipment or buying computer systems.

 - Some liabilities have low interest rates or have no interest rates associated with them.
 Some of a company’s accounts payable may allow payment in 30 days, so it is better to have the liability and to keep cash in the bank until those credits become due.

 - Liabilities help us to upgrade our living standards.
 Houses of many middle-class people are purchased with a down payment and mortgage loan.
 This mortgage loan liability is a good thing.